juanluisbaptiste/docker-postfix/README.md

     OVERWRITE_FROM=email@company.com
     OVERWRITE_FROM="Your Name" <email@company.com>

+* `DESTINATION` This will define a list of domains from which incoming messages will be accepted.

 To use this container from anywhere, the 25 port or the one specified by `SMTP_PORT` needs to be exposed to the docker host server:

     docker run -d --name postfix -p "25:25"  \